SMOLKEYS/carry/README.md

-# MindustryMod-Template
+# carry
-Mindustry Mod Template

-フォルダを削除したい場合はフォルダ内の".gitkeep"を消してください。
+he carries the block